PostHog/posthog.com/contents/tutorials/remix-surveys.md

 ### Option 2: Implement your own survey UI

-If you prefer to have complete control of your survey UI and logic, you can still use PostHog to keep track of and analyze your results.
+If you prefer to have complete control of your survey UI and logic, you can still use PostHog to handle targeting as well as tracking and analyzing your results.

 First, create a survey in PostHog like in option 1 above (for this tutorial, we use a Net Promoter Score survey template).
 The only difference is you must set `Presentation` to **API**.